📝 Editorially Updated: July 2026 by the Gracias Living Editorial Team

 Quick Summary of the article:

-Cause: Frontotemporal dementia (FTD) is caused by the progressive degeneration of the frontal and temporal lobes of the brain.
+Cause: Frontotemporal dementia (FTD) is caused by progressive degeneration of the brain’s frontal and temporal lobes.
 These lobes are vital for various cognitive functions, including behavior, personality, and language.
 The degeneration is often due to the buildup of abnormal proteins, such as tau or TDP-43, which disrupt the normal functioning of brain cells.

 Frontotemporal dementia is a less well-known but significant form of dementia affecting a growing number of individuals in India.